rcowham/p4training/README.md

     ./p4training -s SOME-COURSE -e fred@example.com -u "Fred Bloggs"

+Note that you only need to quote arguments when they have spaces in them - such as username above.

 This will create an EC2 instance with a name `SOME-COURSE#fred@example.com` with tag showing username.

 It is easy to wrap the above in a Bash or Windows to create multiple users.
 E.g.